 Ski gloves (Gordini Storm Trooper II and Burton Gore-Tex)

-Most budget gloves (like the Gordini Storm and Burton Gore-Tex) use synthetic materials
+Most budget gloves (like the Gordini Storm and Burton Gore-Tex) use synthetic materials | Credit: Jason Hummel

 Warmth

-Mittens, including the Hestra Heli Mitt here, are great for those who run cold
+Mittens, including the Black Diamond Mercury Mitt here, are great for those who run cold | Credit: Brian McCurdy

 Ski gloves (Showa 282 TemRes backcountry touring)

-Touring in the lightweight and breathable Showa 282 TemRes gloves
+Touring in the lightweight and breathable Showa Temres 282 gloves | Credit: Switchback Travel

 Waterproofness

+Aside from warmth, waterproofness is the second major factor that can make or break your days on the slopes.
+And not only does your glove need to keep snow from entering, it needs to let perspiration out from the inside.
 Located between the shell material and insulation in a fully waterproof design is a membrane or insert.
 Gore-Tex offers the best combination of waterproofing and breathability on the market.
 Cheaper gloves often use a non-Gore-Tex insert of varying names (BD.dry, DryVent, etc.) and degrees of efficiency.
 Keep in mind that if you choose a cheaper ski glove in the $70 range, you can expect decent waterproofing but it likely won't hold up as well over time or on particularly wet days.
 Entry-level gloves can be fine for those who ski occasional sessions at the resort, but serious skiers will want a serious glove to stay comfortable throughout the day.

 Powder skiing (waterproof gloves)

-Quality waterproofing is a top priority in just about all conditions
+Quality waterproofing is a top priority in just about all conditions | Credit: Jason Hummel

 Some gloves forego the Gore-Tex insert and are merely water resistant, which can work in dry climates like Colorado and Utah or if breathability is a priority (one exception is Hestra's Heli, which doesn't include an insert but still has held up well for us in the Pacific Northwest).
-Usually the shell has a DWR finish and is treated with a water-resistant coating to shed snow.
+Usually, the shell has a DWR finish and is treated with a water-resistant coating to shed snow.
 A non-waterproof design like the Hestra Fall Line can work just fine on clear days, and a well-maintained leather glove can definitely do the trick all season long (for more on this topic, see the care section below).
 But a fully waterproof design is the safer bet for most weekend warriors.

 Black Diamond Guide Glove (with removeable liner)

-Black Diamond's Guide Glove features an insulated liner and waterproof shell
+Black Diamond's Guide Glove features an insulated liner and waterproof shell | Credit: Jon Tapper

 Caring For Leather Gloves

 A good number of our favorite ski gloves above include leather in the construction.
 The natural material is supple and offers excellent dexterity, but it also requires occasional maintenance to avoid absorbing moisture.
-Most leather gloves come pre-treated, so it’s not something you’ll need to do right away (the Kinco above are one exception).
+Most leather gloves come pre-treated, so it’s not something you’ll need to do right away (the Kinco above is one exception).
 But if you start noticing the material soaking up moisture—also known as “wetting out”—it’s a good indicator that the leather needs some work.
 Sno-Seal is a beeswax-based solution that is a long-time favorite among skiers.
 It does require some effort—including baking the glove in an oven—and will darken the leather, but it’s a proven formula that effectively repels moisture.
 Less involved treatments that still provide good protection include Nikwax’s Waterproofing Wax and Hestra’s Leather Balm.
 Finally, for gloves with a combination of leather and nylon, we recommend Nikwax’s Glove Proof, which adds a solid water-resistant coating to the outer materials.

 Ski gloves (Hestra leather balm)

-Occasional maintenance is required to keep the leather Hestras from absorbing moisture
+Occasional maintenance is required to keep the leather Hestra from absorbing moisture | Credit: Jason Hummel

 Dexterity